We are a group of separate companies that co-operate together under agreement and licence, but are not legally connected.

 How can I access the information you hold about me?

-You have the right to request a copy of the personal information that we hold about you.
-If you’d like a copy of some or all of your personal information please email or write to us using the contact details noted below.
+You have the right to request a copy of the personal information that each company hold about you.
+If you’d like a copy of some or all of your personal information, in the first instance, please email or write to the specific company you engaged as listed above at their relevant address following their client agreement and Privacy notice.
+You also have the right to contact the database controller which is Aisa Financial Planning using the contact details noted below.
 We will provide that information in digital format where appropriate, and we summarise the personal data and information we hold about you rather than provide copies of generic files.

 When your personal data is processed by automated means you have the right to ask us to move your personal data to another organisation for their use.